openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 ============================================
 It sometimes takes a while to get all modules for closing the loop.
 But no worries, there are a lot of things you can do while waiting.
 It is NECESSARY to check and (where approporiate) adapt basal rates (BR), insulin-carbration (IC), insulin-sensitivity-factors (ISF) etc. And maybe open loop can be a good way to test the system and get familiar with AndroidAPS.
 Using this mode, AndroidAPS gives treatment advices you can manually execute.

-You can keep on reading through the docs here, get in touch with other loopers online or offline, read what other loopers write (even if you have to be careful, not everything is correct or good for you to reproduce).
+You can keep on reading through the docs here, get in touch with other loopers online or offline, `read <https://androidaps.readthedocs.io/en/dev/EN/Where-To-Go-For-Help/Background-reading.html>`_ documentations or what other loopers write (even if you have to be careful, not everything is correct or good for you to reproduce).

 **Done?**
 If you have your AAPS components all together (congrats!) or at least enough to start in open loop mode, you should first read through the `Objective description <../Usage/Objectives.html>`_ (Overview Part 2) before each new Objective and setup up your `hardware <../index.html#component-setup>`_.